tmiddlet2666/coherence-grafana-metrics/README.md

 bulkput 100000 100 0 100
 ```

-## 5. Create the Prometheus Docker image
+Type `bye` to exit the Console.

-> Note: Ensure you have docker running.
+## 4. Create the Prometheus Docker image

 Edit `prometheus.yml` and ensure the static configs are set as below: